swennemans/building-your-own-reactjs/build_basic_vdom/01-getting-started.md

 ## AWESOME! :smile: You've just build a Virtual Dom.

 Granted the implementation is extremely simple.
 Nontheless is a great starting point.
 At this point we're very motivated and are already looking further.
-How could we complexer applications?
-An application with an x number of `nodes`?
+How could we build complexer applications?
+An application with any x number of `nodes`?
 And how would we create this application in an efficient manner?
 It turns out **recursion** is our friend!